 How Barclays is building a sustainable banking system

-Elsa Palanza is Global Head of Sustainability & Citizenship at Barclays.
+Elsa Palanza is Head of Sustainability and ESG at Barclays.
 She tells us how Barclays is supporting the United Nations Environment Programme Finance Initiative’s Principles for Responsible Banking – and why “now is the time” for the financial sector to act on climate change.

 The Principles for Responsible Banking provide a single framework for the global banking industry to embed sustainability at strategic, portfolio and transactional levels, and across all business areas.
 The Principles help to align banks with society’s goals, as expressed in the Paris Climate Agreement and the United Nations’ Sustainable Development Goals – a set of targets dedicated to tackling climate change, ending poverty and ensuring global peace and prosperity.

 Barclays is one of 30 founding banks to develop and support the Principles, which were announced at the UN Environment Programme Finance Initiative’s global roundtable in Paris in November 2018.

-For Elsa Palanza, Global Head of Sustainability & Citizenship at Barclays, the Principles represent an opportunity for the bank to make a significant impact on the future of our planet.
+For Elsa Palanza the Principles represent an opportunity for the bank to make a significant impact on the future of our planet.

 “We are seeing more global frameworks, such as the Sustainable Development Goals, engage with the private sector,” she explains.

 “That’s why I am so excited about the Principles for Responsible Banking.
 It gives banks the opportunity to take the reins and articulate how we are going to focus our business practices to meet society’s goals.

 “The world is changing, and we have to change with it.
 Banks are moving beyond the concept that corporate responsibility is just about making charitable donations and then continuing with business as usual.”